ENGR 106. Introduction to Engineering, 3 credits

 ENGR 270.
 Materials Science, 3 credits

 Introduction to the structure of metals, polymers and ceramics.
 Examination of the crystal structure and imperfections in metals, as well as mechanical, physical, and chemical properties and failure mechanisms of materials.
 Phase equilibrium diagrams will be presented and heat treatment principles discussed.
 Engineering applications will be emphasized.
 Prerequisites: CHEM 103 or CHEM 104 or CHEM 105.

 Fundamentals of manufacturing processes including founding processes, machining, forming, and assembly.
 Provides knowledge and ability to apply computer-aided manufacturing technology as a cost-effective strategy.
-NC, CNC, CAD/CAM, robotics, vision systems, PLC's and other technologies are investigated and their applications explored.
+NC, CNC, CAD/CAM, robotics, vision systems, PLCs and other technologies are investigated and their applications explored.
 Two hours lectures and two hours labs per week.
-Prerequisites: ENGR 111, ENGR 112; ENGR 270.
+Prerequisites: ENGR 106.

 Students are required to participate in professional engineering society functions.
 Presenting original work at a sponsored meeting, conference or symposium, publishing original work in a sponsored journal or attending a professional conference will meet this requirement.
 Students are also required to attend a seminar.
 Prerequisite: Approval from advisor.

 Field design, laboratory, or library research of an approved topic in engineering.
 Must be different from other courses, but may be an extension of an existing course.
-May be repeated once for credit.
+May be repeated for up to 6 credits.
 Prerequisite: Instructor approval.

 Student will complete department exit survey and/or interview.
 Prerequisite: Final semester engineering student.